The following post is by Hui Jun Ng:

 Standing 25 metres above ground and spanning 250 metres long, the scenic TreeTop Walk is a suspension bridge located in Singapore’s oldest reservoir.

-Bear in mind that the freestanding bridge is very narrow; hence people are only allowed to cross it in a single file and in one direction.
+Bear in mind that the freestanding bridge is very narrow; hence people can only cross it in a single file and in one direction.
 Do show up in sports attire for your own safety, as the route up TreeTop Walk is mainly unpaved.

 For the quickest way to get to the TreeTop Walk, start your walk from Venus Drive’s car park.